Numeric Entry Question Type: Introduction

 The screenshot below provides an example problem in which no unit is provided or required.
 This is typically seen for general math problems where no unit is needed to express the answer properly.

-While some questions will ask for a numeric answer in specific units, others may simply display the required units after the answer blank.
+While some questions will ask for an answer in specific units, others may simply display the required units after the answer blank.
 The following example shows a problem in which units are given with the answer blank.
 In these cases, the units are not graded.

 Additionally, some Numeric Entry problems require that both a value and a unit be provided by the student.
 In these cases, the units are graded and count toward the points awarded for the problem.
 The screenshot below shows an example of this.
 Note that the units are to be entered in a separate answer blank after the blank for the numeric value.